na003-pixel/hi5/Delta.md

 ## Architecture
 - Migrated all headers to use `ShopHeaderV2`
 - Better prompts: more personalized, better structure
+- Improved consistently in styling and shop header used
+- Removed hardcoded colors styling from many places
+- Removed unused imports from many places
 ## Ratings page
 - [ROLLBACK] Made auto-submit on selecting rating using `useEffect`
 - [ROLLBACK] Hidden submit button
 - Added owner name below main heading
 - Added custom image above shop text header.
-Use `ImageHeader`
+For all pages.
+Use `ImageHeader`.
+Fixed size to 32x32.
-- Explored custom layout for (images+form).
+- Experimented custom layout for (images+form).
 Its of split screen kind 1:2 split in horizontal dir.
 Use image header `ImageHeaderV2`
 - Auto-center main ratings form
 ## Text Page
 - Auto-center main text form
+- Removed hardcoded colors styling
 ## Sign in page
-## Sve page
+## Save page
+- Removed excess margin from top
 ## Review page
+- Refined styling for a better more aesthetic look